 5 Battery Types Explained - Sealed, AGM, Gel

 With all the different kinds of batteries on the market, it can be difficult to choose the right type for your application.
-Read on for definitions of the 5 most common types.
+We recommend that you take a few moments to find out more about the 5 most common types of batteries.

 1. Flooded Batteries